schbm/schbm.github.io/_posts/2025-11-02-guide-erc4337-self-funding.markdown

 function execute(address dest, uint256 value, bytes calldata func) external {}
 ```

-As with previous cases, any contract implementing these functions is compatible with this standard.
+As in other proposals, any contract that implements these functions is compatible with the standard.
-Within the infrastructure it works somehow like this:
+Within the infrastructure, the process works roughly as follows:
 1. A user processes its task as an `UserOperation`, that includes about 14 additional fields specific to AA.
 The `UserOperation` is not yet submitted to Ethereum.
 2. The user signs it and passes it to a bundler.
 There are many bundlers like for example Alchemy or Pimlico.
 These typically provide RPC interfaces, which are often compatible with Viem.
 So not much modification is needed.